 AD | Featured

 However, pandemic or no pandemic, we’re not invincible.
-It’s one thing encountering a serious illness or injury before you start a family of your own, but once you are a parent, your responsibilities in life dramatically increase.
+It’s one thing to encounter a serious illness or injury before you start a family of your own, but once you are a parent, your responsibilities in life dramatically increase.

 What would happen to your family if you were rendered unable to work due to serious illness or injury?
 What if your side of the family income disappeared?
 This is why every parent and every working person should consider income protection insurance.